grafana/loki/docs/sources/send-data/logstash/_index.md

 ### Local

-If you need to install the Loki output plugin manually you can do simply so by using the command below:
+If you need to install the Logstash output plugin manually you can do simply so by using the command below:

 ```bash
 $ bin/logstash-plugin install logstash-output-loki